-Alexandra Waldman is the co-founder of Universal Standard, a clothing company for sizes 10-28 that will exchange and replace clothing for free for up to one year with a new size, if the original size no longer fits — for whatever reason.
+Alexandra Waldman is the co-founder of Universal Standard, a company that will exchange and replace clothing for free for up to one year if the original size no longer fits — for whatever reason.
+On Tuesday, the brand announced it will start offering a line of basics for the widest range of sizes, from 00-40.
 The company's philosophy of "Universal Fit Liberty" is intended to ease the anxiety women feel when their weight fluctuates.
-For this saving grace, we're proud to name Waldman a 2017 TODAY Style Hero.
+For this saving grace, we named Waldman a TODAY Style Hero in 2017.

 There's a long and a short story to why we started Universal Standard.
 The long story is one that will sound familiar to a lot of larger women who've spent their adulthood searching for a style to call their own.
 It's about making do with very little.
 As I recently heard someone put it, it's not unlike trying to make a meal with only three ingredients while others have an entire grocery store from which to choose.